 The degree, which requires a minimum of 30 credit hours, is housed in the Department of Religion and Culture (RLCL) in the College of Liberal Arts and Human Sciences and is jointly administered by colleagues in the Department of History and the Program in Art History (School of Visual Arts, College of Architecture and Urban Studies).

-For more information, please use our contact page to reach out to co-directors Aaron Ansell and Michele Moselley-Christian.
+For more information, please use our contact page to reach out to co-directors Aaron Ansell and Michele Moseley-Christian.